Square root of 3

 The square root of 3 is the positive real number that, when multiplied by itself, gives the number 3.
 It is denoted mathematically as $\sqrt {3}$ or $3^{1/2}$.
 It is more precisely called the principal square root of 3 to distinguish it from the negative number with the same property.
 The square root of 3 is an irrational number.
-It is also known as Theodorus' constant, after Theodorus of Cyrene, who proved its irrationality.
+It is also known as Theodorus's constant, after Theodorus of Cyrene, who proved its irrationality.